splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 Refer to [Getting Started](https://docs.docker.com/get-started/)

-# Setup
+# SC4S Configuration

 * Create a directory on the server for configuration.
 This should be available to all administrators, for example:
 ``/opt/sc4s/``
-* Create a docker-compose.yml file and place it in the directory created above based on the following template:
+* Create a docker-compose.yml file in the directory created above, based on the following template:

 ```yaml
 version: "3.7"